ThusharaAma/wsse-server-client-java/README.md

 # wsse-server-client-java
-This is a sample server and client for a secured soap web service with basic authentication This has a Soap Header Handler for both request and Response
+This is a sample server and a client for a secured soap web service with basic authentication.
+It has a Soap Header Handler for both request and Response